origamiunicorn/liri-node-app/README.md

 Upon load, users will be provided with a list.
 Using the arrow keys to navigate the list, they may select one of the four options listed above.

 * ```concert-this``` uses the Bands in Town API in order to retrieve information about a musician or band's upcoming performances.
-It will list up to five upcoming performances related to the musician or band input, and will display a console.log of "There are no upcoming shows by Conjure One visible on Bands In Town API." if no performances are found.
+It will list up to five upcoming performances related to the musician or band input, and will display a console.log of "There are no upcoming shows by ( band or artist name ) visible on Bands In Town API." if no performances are found.
 Information will be displayed as follows:

     * __Venue:__ Venue of Performance
     * __Location:__ City and Region where the Venue is located